Mastering Clauses of Manner

 multiple choice, gap-fill, writing sentences and a paragraph, pair work

-ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Multiple Choice, Gap-fill, Writing Sentences and a Paragraph - Pair Work
+ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Gap-fill, Writing Sentences and a Paragraph - Speaking Activity - Pair Work

-Here is a comprehensive clauses of manner worksheet to help students practice forming and using adverbial clauses of manner with appropriate subordinating...
+In this comprehensive clauses of manner worksheet, students practice forming and using clauses of manner with as, as if, as though, and like.
+First...

-ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Multiple Choice, Gap-fill, Writing Sentences and a Paragraph - Pair Work Here is a comprehensive clauses of manner worksheet to help students practice forming and using adverbial clauses of manner with appropriate subordinating conjunctions.
-First, students match sentence beginnings with appropriate endings using subordinating conjunctions of manner 'as', 'as if', 'as though' and 'like'.
-Students then underline the correct subordinating conjunction to complete each sentence.
-Next, students complete sentences with appropriate subordinating conjunctions of manner.
-Students then combine sentence pairs using specified subordinating conjunctions.
-Following that, students discuss real-life situations in pairs and write sentences using clauses of manner.
-Lastly, students write a short paragraph about their morning routine incorporating at least three different clauses of manner with appropriate subordinating conjunctions.
+ESL Clauses of Manner Worksheet - Grammar and Writing Exercises: Matching, Multiple Choice, Gap-fill, Writing Sentences and a Paragraph - Pair Work In this comprehensive clauses of manner worksheet, students practice forming and using clauses of manner with as, as if, as though, and like.
+First, students match sentence beginnings with endings, adding an appropriate linker of manner (as, as if, as though, and like).
+Students then underline the correct linker to complete each sentence.
+Next, students complete sentences with a linker of manner.
+After that, students rewrite sentences combining the two parts using the linkers in brackets.
+Following that, in pairs, students discuss two situations using clauses of manner and then write sentences about them using as, as if, as though, or like.
+Finally, students write a short paragraph about their morning routine using at least three clauses of manner with the linkers.

 Clauses of Manner Challenge